VigneswarM/SoftwareMeasurement/README.md

    - ``` df.corr(method ='spearman') ```   _Here df is the data frame_
    - ```df[['CodeComplexity','StatementCoverage']].corr(method ='spearman')``` _Statement & Code coverage are columns containing                data_

- Similarly, results are caluclated for all other correlations.
+ Similarly, results are calculated for all other correlations.
 For mutation, input data is not as organised as coverage data, so formatting techniques are implemented in jupyter.
-All the calculations and results are uploaded in Metrics Calculations -->  Project Name --> Coorelation.
+All the calculations and results are uploaded in Metrics Calculations -->  Project Name --> Correlation.

 ****